tbrowder/Date-Calc/README.md

 all letters after the first in lower case and underscores changed to hyphens).
 For example, `Days_in_Year` will also be available as `Days-in-year`.
-(The case of the first letter is preserved to satisfy the convention in the original Date::Calc that functions with upper-case first letters in their names return Boolean values.
+(The case of the first letter is preserved to satisfy the convention in the original Date::Calc that functions with lower-case first letters in their names return Boolean values.)
-TODO check veracity of the previous statement)

 For complete details of the module's contents, see the documentation on the CPAN site for